Xichang Sichuan, China Travel Guide

 Several venues, including the Liangshan Grand Theatre and specific cultural villages, host performances.

-Demonstrations often showcase traditional Yi music, dance, and storytelling, shedding light on their rich heritage.
+Demonstrations often showcase traditional Yi music, dance, and storytelling, shedding light on the rich heritage.

 The Torch Festival features large-scale traditional ceremonies, bonfires, wrestling, and traditional Yi songs and dances.

-Small Yi villages offer homestays and cultural exchange, providing direct interaction and economic benefits to local communities.
+Small Yi villages offer homestays and cultural exchange, providing direct interaction and economic benefits to the local people.
 Find local experiences on GetYourGuide.

 No formal language schools for foreigners.
 Basic Mandarin phrases are helpful.
 The Yi language (Nuosu) is distinct from Mandarin.
 Consider a translation app.